U.S. Department of Transportation

 Pedestrians and bicyclists safety – Fostering professional awareness of pedestrian and bicyclist safety issues, developing and evaluating countermeasures, and providing engineering resources for practitioners at national, State, and local levels.

-Roadway Departure – Research emphasizing keeping vehicles on the roadway, and minimizing the consequences of leaving the roadway.
+Roadway Safety – Research emphasizing keeping vehicles on the roadway, and minimizing the consequences of leaving the roadway.
 Advancing tools and technologies for crashes involving roadway departures and collisions with roadside hardware.

 Speed management – Research to develop and test engineering approaches to speed management, and to encourage wider adoption of appropriate travel speeds.